SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 It is necessary to wire your application logic to session events through listeners to take appropriate action.
 The most important session events are:

 *   `SessionEventCode.UP_NOTICE`: session has been successfully connected to the Solace message router
+*   `SessionEventCode.CONNECT_FAILED_ERROR`: unable to connect to the Solace message router
 *   `SessionEventCode.DISCONNECTED`: session has been disconnected from the Solace message router

-This is how event listeners can be defined in the sample producer and the sample consumer is very similar:
+This is how event listeners can be defined in the sample producer, and the sample consumer is very similar:

 ```javascript
 // define session event listeners